ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Virtual-Shadow-Map-In-XEngine.md

 ```
 # Physical Tile Management

-VSMs maintain a list of available physical tiles.
-An extra counter buffer records the free list header node.
-The physical tile manager allocates a free tile from the free tile list when the tile action equals TILE_ACTION_NEED_ALLOCATE and assigns the tile index to the corresponding position of the current frame virtual tile table when the tile action equals TILE_ACTION_NEED_ALLOCATE.
-The physical tile manager will obtain the released tile index from the previous frame tile table and push it to the back of the free tile list if the tile action is TILE_ACTION_NEED_REMOVE.
+The physical tile manager, maintaining a list of available physical tiles and an extra counter buffer recording the available list header node, allocates a free tile from the free tile list when the tile action equals `TILE_ACTION_NEED_ALLOCATE` and assigns the tile index to the corresponding position of the current frame virtual tile table when the tile action equals `TILE_ACTION_NEED_ALLOCATE`.
+What's more, the physical tile manager will obtain the released tile index from the previous frame tile table and push it to the back of the free tile list if the tile action is `TILE_ACTION_NEED_REMOVE`.

 <p align="center">
     <img src="/resource/vsm_project/image/physical_tile_manage.png" width="80%" height="80%">
 </p>

-We move the counter forward or backward by InterlockedAdd instruction.
-The tile realse and tile allocate action are performed in separate compute pass.
-VSMs in UE5 maintain a LRU list in the physical tile manager.
-For simplicity, we release the tile buffer immediately after the tiles are marked as TILE_ACTION_NEED_REMOVE.
+The tile release and allocate action, performed in seperate compute passes, moves the counter forward or backward by the InterlockedAdd instruction.
+We release the tile buffer immediately for simplicity after the tiles are marked as `TILE_ACTION_NEED_REMOVE`, while UE5's VSMs maintains a LRU list in the physical tile manager removing the tile when requested by the new tile actually .

 ```cpp
     if(VirtualShadowMapAction & TILE_ACTION_NEED_ALLOCATE)